shenshan/U19_GUI_ingestion/README.md

 # U19-GUI

-This repository contains the source code of MATLAB GUI of the animal and behavioral information.
+This repository contains the source code of MATLAB packages originated from Tank Lab for data ingestion.